dhanyaaleena/mini-vault/README.md

 ## How to Test the API

 You can test the Mini Vault API using tools like **curl**, **Postman**, **Swagger** or any HTTP client.
 For testing the download paste the url in browser.
-Here’s how to use the example requests above:
+Here’s how to use the example requests below:

 ### 1. Register & Authenticate
 - Start by requesting an OTP with your email and device ID.